 How Does Thatch Form?

-Some of these grass runners succeed and the lawn thickens and develops nicely.
-Some become tangled up with trapped grass clippings and roots and die off.
+Some of these grass runners succeed and the turf thickens and develops nicely.
+Some become tangled up with trapped grass clippings and dry roots till they die off.
 In effect the lawn gets all tangled up in itself.

-This tangled layer of dead grass and clippings and other debris is thatch.
+This tangled layer of dead grass and clippings and other debris (leaves and moss) is thatch.

-In most mature lawns this matted decomposing layer does no harm.
-In fact it provides a degree of sponginess underfoot and returns many nutrients to the soil thus sustaining fresh grass shoots.
+In most mature landscape lawns this matted decomposing layer is ok and does no harm to the acreage.
+In fact it should provide a degree of sponginess underfoot and returns many nutrients to the soil meaning the grass can produce automatic self seeding effect, sustaining fresh grass shoots.

 Ryegrass, being a bunch grass does not typically produce thatch.
-This makes it popular for the reluctant gardener, but it also means it is not as thick and luxuriant as bentgrass alternatives.
+This is why it makes it popular for the reluctant gardener as detaching is not necessary, but one of the cons is it also means it is not as thick, spongy and luxuriant as bentgrass alternatives.

-In any event it is a good idea to remove the thatch periodically in order to allow the grass to thicken and develop freely.
-General advice is that dethatching can be carried out once per year, but of course local conditions may affect this.
-Regular aeration can prevent the thatch from becoming a problem too.
+In any event it is a good idea to remove by detaching periodically, this removal of clippings is in order to allow the grass to thicken and develop freely, so your yard looks great for those springs and summer months.
+Ever since I became a dethacher, my landscaping difference is amazing you really see the large benefits compared to before.
+General advice is that detaching can be carried out once per year, but of course local conditions may make a big affect this.
+Regular aeration can prevent the thatch from becoming bad too.

 Dethatching is the process of removing the build-up of thatch in the lawn.
 It is as simple as that.

-There are a number of ways to dethatch.
-The easiest but perhaps least effective is to use a thatching rake to comb through the grass, pulling and lifting the dead material out manually.
+There are a number of ways of aerating.
+The easiest but perhaps least effective is to use a thatching rake to comb through the grass, pulling and lifting to pick and clean up the dead material out manually.

 Because the thatching rake method is manual, it has two problems.
 It is both hard work and it is really only suitable for smaller areas.

-If you have a larger lawn or your thatch problem is particularly acute, instead of the hand dethatching option you can turn to a power raker.
+If you have a larger lawn or your thatch problem is particularly acute, instead of the hand dethatching option you get a powerake dethatchers, which are both commercial and domestic purpose machines.

-Power raking is essentially powered, systematic dethatching using a powered vertical mower to actually do the work.
+Power raking is essentially powered, systematic dethatching using a powered vertical mower to actually do the work vs the hand comber all you have to do is walk behind it and it will detach everything for you.

 In short is a dethatching machine.

-The blades of the vertical mower or power raker are adjusted to the correct height to just cut and lift the thatch debris out, but not actually damage the healthy grass and grass roots.
+It is operated by the blades of the vertical mower or power raker are adjusted to the correct height to just cut and get the thatch debris out, but not actually damage the healthy grass and grass roots.

 Power raking is much more effective than manual dethatching.
 It is not unusual for a power raker to lift out four times as much thatch as the manual equivalent making it a much more effective option.